-Industrial inventory trends indicate that Montgomery County has increased its industrial building inventory by 1.1% or 798,426 SF within the past year (Figure 7-20).
-In contrast, the Philadelphia submarket decreased by 5.61% (5.6 million square feet).
+Industrial inventory trends indicate that Montgomery County has increased industrial building inventory by 1.1% or 798,426 SF within the past year (Figure 7-20).
+In contrast, the Philadelphia submarket decreased 5.61% (5.6 million square feet).
 The Philadelphia decline in inventory is likely a result of decreasing demand

 It should be noted that there is a discrepancy in the Chester County inventory, which was reported to have increased by 9.1 million SF over the past year to 36.75 million SF.
 That amount of new inventory has not been added to the market and has not been under construction.
 Discussions with Grubb & Ellis indicated they changed the way they reported data in 2010.
 Previous years did not include owner-occupied inventory.
-Although previous years did not include owner-occupied inventory.
 Although previous years did not include owner occupied inventory, all other trends, such as absorption, vacancy, and rent rates are representative of what occurred in the market.
 However, the change in inventory for 2010 was not included in Figure 7-20 for Chester County, as it is not indicative of the true amount of SF that was added to the market from 2009 to 2010.